PatAltimore/Docs/readme.md

 1. First read the [Style and voice article](./ContributorGuide/style-and-voice.md).
 2. Then complete the one-time [Install and setup tools for authoring GitHub content locally](./ContributorGuide/tools-and-setup.md).
 3. [Git commands for creating a new article or updating an existing article](./ContributorGuide/git-commands-for-master.md) will guide you in creating your pull request.
-4. Read [Retire or rename an article](./ContributorGuide/retire-or-rename-an-article.md) if you think a particular article should be removed from publishing.
-5. Microsoft employees should also read [Pull request etiquette and best practices for Microsoft internal contributors](./ContributorGuide/contributor-guide-pull-request-etiquette.md)

 ## Resources